What are hydrocolloid dressings?

 The hydrocolloid plasters also have polyurethane, which is a plastic material that makes the plasters waterproof.

 Polyurethane foam has been used in dressings and has demonstrated high absorptive capability and reliable adhesion to the wound surface.
-Given the fact that the hydrocolloid bandages are waterproof and you can shower with them, there is no need for a second dressing or frequent changes.
+Given the fact that the hydrocolloid dressings are waterproof and you can shower with them, there is no need for a second dressing or frequent changes.

 Hydrocolloid plasters benefits